MediaSavvy/MediaSavvy/Wiki/Hacking-Tools-and-Software.md

 2. [Awesome Hacking](https://github.com/carpedm20/awesome-hacking) -  A curated list of a bunch of hacking tools and guides.

-3. [PentestGPT](https://pentestgpt.ai/login) - Artificial Intelligence for pentesting and hacking-related questions.
+3. [PentestGPT](https://pentestgpt.ai/login) - Artificial Intelligence for doubts about hacking and pentesting.
 Alternatively, you can use ChatGPT with the temporary chat enabled to ask the same type of questions.

 ***